-Once a humble online bookstore and now a global player in the online retail market, Amazon is one of the biggest companies in the world, boasting a market cap of more than $1 trillion.
+Amazon was once a humble online bookstore, but is now a global player in the online retail market, and one of the biggest companies in the world, boasting a market cap of more than $1 trillion.

 1. Find the right provider and account for you

 The first step in investing in Amazon shares is to find the right stock broker or trading platform for your needs, and also which kind of account you’re going to hold them in.